dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.15 =
+- Improve: The exchange rates for coins with a dot in their symbol (e.g. `USDT.ECRC20`) are those of the coin with symbol only the characters before the dot (e.g. `USDT`).
+This mostly helps the CoinPayments adapter.
+- Fix: Bad logic in `wallets_transaction` action prevented confirmation counts from updating on withdrawal transaction notifications.
+Is now fixed.

 = 5.0.14 =
 - Fix: If, during a withdrawal, a coin adapter fails due to a `phpcurl` timeout, consider the withdrawal done, not failed.
 Fixes double-spends with Monero or TurtleCoin forks on slow wallets.